agiani99/INNODATA2_trim_build/README.md

 ## Optimized Protac_app
 Shredder of Protac smiles.
 It needs an input CSV file with protac smiles.
 User needs to decide which two bonds be cut and the app generates the fragments.
-To make user's lief easier unout CSV is divided in 50 rows chunks which are then saved in relative output CSV files
+To make user's lief easier unout CSV is divided in 50 rows chunks which are then saved in relative output CSV files.
+The user does not have to precisely identify where warhards or E3binders lay (see below)

-##
+## batch protac mapper.py
+This script takes all chunks generated above and tries to identify the class (Warhead or E3binder) of fragments 1 and 3 to generated a mapped CSV file with a clever concatenation in one big files to be used in the builder app below.

 ## protac_streamlit_app.py to build a user-defined virtual library of Protacs